arinavasileva/theStarshipBlast/README.md

 - Starship Health: Reflects the condition of the starship's hull.
 - Score: Accumulated points from destroying alien blocks.
 - Weapons and Power-Ups: Varieties of weapons and their respective power-up levels.
-- Shields: Protective barriers that can absorb damage.

-Player Rewards: Completion of levels and achieving high scores, offering in-game currency for upgrades and enhancements.
+Player Rewards: Completion of levels and achieving high scores

 User Interface (UI):
 The game's UI is designed to be intuitive and responsive.
-For mobile devices, touch controls allow players to steer the starship and fire weapons.
 On PC, keyboard and mouse controls can be used for precise piloting and shooting.
-The UI displays vital information such as mission objectives, starship health, and score.
-Additionally, it allows players to track their power-up effects and progression within the game.
-The UI is intended to provide a dynamic and engaging experience that immerses players in the action-packed world of The Starship Blast, with a nod to the classic Arkanoid.
+The UI displays vital information such as target, starship health, and score.

 **********************************